Effective Date: January 1, 2019

 Measurement Date: Previous or current calendar year

-Includable Transactions: Taxable sales excluding marketplace sales if facilitator is collecting
+Includable Transactions: Gross sales excluding marketplace sales if facilitator is collecting

 On July 21, 2018, Utah Governor Gary Herbert signed legislation containing economic nexus provisions.
 Effective January 1, 2019, a seller is required to pay or collect and remit Utah sales and use tax if the seller sells tangible personal property, products transferred electronically, or services for storage, use, or consumption in the state; and in either the previous calendar year or the current calendar year: